maxsolomonhenry/lucidkaraoke/README.md

 ![alt text](figs/workflow.png)

-The workflow can be considered in two phases: (1) an "incubation period" leveraging LLMs and brainstorming to drive _microsprints_ (2-3 days) rendering a fully-functional, feature complete MVP and a Product Requirements Document (PRD); and (2) building the product to scale, incorporating with LANDR platform, etc. through traditional two-week sprints.
+The workflow can be considered in two phases: (1) an "incubation period" leveraging LLMs and brainstorming to drive _microsprints_ (2-3 days) rendering a fully-functional, feature complete MVP and a Product Requirements Document (PRD); and (2) building the product to scale, incorporating with broader platform, etc. through traditional two-week sprints.

 1. __Product Hypothesis__: PO works with Product Manager (PM) to establish first hypothesis on the product; what is the market need, who are the target users, and what is the proposed value.
     * __Output__: PO develops user personas (e.g., _amateur musician_) and use-case scenarios.
 Early product UI sketches.